CodexLink/django-single-page-crud/README.md

 - django-extensions
 ```

-Please report any further if I missed some dependencies as the `pipreqs` weren't updating all required dependencies.
+Please report any further if I missed some dependencies as `pipreqs` weren't updating all required dependencies.

 After installing dependencies, we're going to the much more complicated stuff.
-But first, we have to install the ***WeasyPrint Executable Dependencies***.
+But first, we have to install the ***WeasyPrint Dependencies***.

-### WeasyPrint Executable Dependencies
+### WeasyPrint Dependencies

 Not going any further to complicate stuff.
 But you have to follow the instructions on their [website](https://weasyprint.readthedocs.io/en/stable/install.html#windows).
 It would take you for at least 10 minutes minimum or 30 minutes maximum to set things up.